 Note the abilities of strains to withstand normal host defences and to adhere to intestinal epithelium cells, if genetically transferred to pathogens, would be additional matters for consideration in selecting safe probiotics.

 Minimum concentration of probiotic required for beneficial effect

 There is insufficient information to recommend a minimum concentration of probiotic microorganisms in fermented products for beneficial effect in humans.
 The necessary human studies have not been completed.
 It would be expected that strains will differ with regard to their ability to colonise and proliferate in the GI tract.
 The efficiency of any therapeutic effect would also be expected to be strain dependant.
 Hence it would be expected that in practice the minimum concentration of a probiotic microorganism required to demonstrate health promoting effects will be dependant on many factors.
 Presumably host factors, possibly not well understood at present, will also have an effect?

-It is generally accepted, again without much relevant research, that at the point of consumption probiotic products should have a minimum concentration of >1 x 106 CFU/ml or gram and that a total of some 108 to 109 probiotic microorganisms should be consumed daily if therapeutic effects are to be realised.
+It is generally accepted, again without much relevant research, that at the point of consumption probiotic products should have a minimum concentration of >1 x 106 CFU/ml or gram and that a total of some 109 to 1011 probiotic microorganisms should be consumed daily if therapeutic effects are to be realised.
 The latter figures have been derived from studies on the treatment or prevention of diarrhoea, lactose intolerance and colon cancer.